 Thank you to Meg Kribble for creating the initial version of this guide.

 If you're a runner, you likely know that taking a nice run is a great way to clear your head.
 Make your run more fun with these tools.

 If you're looking for something fun to do around town, consider these free local attractions.

 Located right here in Harvard Square since 1953, the Brattle Theatre is a great place to find the best movies whether they are award-winners, classics, foreign films or independent movies.
 They also frequently host special events.
-You can see some of their upcoming events listed below.
-Check out their full calendar for more upcoming events!

 The Harvard Film Archive’s cinematheque presents films Friday through Monday nights year round.
 Open to the public, all screenings are held in the Archive's 200-seat theater featuring state-of-the-art film and digital projection located in the historic Carpenter Center for the Visual Arts.
 Regular HFA screenings are free to all Harvard students with student ID!

 The HFA frequently runs series dedicated to directors, actors, genres, and regions, and frequently hosts talks with filmmakers and actors.

 Harvard's collection includes a number of streaming video services.
 Here are highlights covering film and the performing arts.

 Did you know that the Law School has a collection of popular films on DVD?
 Housed in the Lemann Lounge, all DVDs in this collection circulate for 7 days.
 You can find the full list from HOLLIS here.